Parking-Master/Parking-Master-5.0/README.md

 This game was just released.
 If you experience any bugs, [open an Issue](https://github.com/Parking-Master/Parking-Master-5.0/issues/new) in the "Issues" tab!

 ### How to play
-1. Start the game
 2. Look for colored/dashed parking spots
-3. Park in any of your choice
+3. Use the arrow keys and park in any of your choice
 4. Click "Enter" to park.

 ### Controls